 - Guard dog breeds require a lot: The American Kennel Club cites certain dogs as better suited to protect your home, but raising these types of dogs is no easy feat.
 They require significant socialization and training to ensure they can be true family pets whose instincts to protect are only put to use when necessary.

-- Dogs aren’t always great at security: There’s no way to guarantee that your family pet will turn into a barking machine when a stranger shows up to steal your laptop.
+- Dogs aren’t always great at security: There’s no way to guarantee that your family pet will turn into a barking machine when a stranger shows up to steal your laptop (though, you should be using a laptop lock.)
 Plenty of dogs look at strangers as new friends to play with, or they can be bribed with a few slices of rolled up meat.
 The sensors that alert professional monitors or sent an alarm to your app can’t be bribed.

 - Your dog can’t call the cops: Sure, they may bark and act intimidating, but what happens if the burglar does manage to get in anyway?
 Your dog can’t grab a phone to alert the police that there’s been a break-in, the way a monitored security system would.
 Nor can they report back any information about the home invader, the way security cameras can.